 Take your time, but rejoice that the storm has passed and don’t let the enemy steal your joy.
 Enjoy the blue sky and give thanks in every season.

 Thanks for reading.
 Hope this helps you on your journey to healing, remembering your essence and rekindling joy no one can take.
 Love you, sister.

-P.S: Shared it quite a few times on this blog that I’m not a counselor or life coach and the steps shared here aren’t meant to replace any professional medical advice.
-This is based on having personally overcome (by the grace of God) what i now understand to be trauma and just considered as ‘life’ and on interacting with people who have reached out at the edge of giving up and whom have since decided to embrace a hope-filled life.
-I’m nothing without Yah so in all things, gently recommend you seek Him above all.
+P.S: Shared it quite a few times on this blog that I’m not a counselor or life coach and the steps shared here aren’t meant to replace any professional advice.
+This is based on having personally overcome (by the grace of the Most High) what i now understand to be trauma and just considered as ‘life’ and on interacting with people who have reached out at the edge of giving up and whom have since decided to embrace a hope-filled life.
+I’m nothing without The Highest so in all things, gently recommend you seek Him above all.

 ‘STEPS TO REFRESHMENT AFTER A TOUGH SEASON | STEPS and ENCOURAGEMENT’ was first published on itsjoywithin.com